Surnames covered in our DNA project:

 HINT!!
 The Name index contains loads of individuals with the names William Appleby, Thomas Appleby, Elizabeth Appleby and so on. (for example, there are over 360 'William Applebys'!)
 So, unless your Appleby ancestor has a distinctive set of forenames, it is usually MUCH easier to search for the name of a known spouse to find which tree your line belongs to.

-If you would like your Appleby Family Tree included on this site, please use the Contact Form (top left) to discuss the best format in which to submit your tree (GEDCOMs preferred!)
+If you would like your Appleby Family Tree included on this site, or if you are unsure whether your ancestors fit into one of the trees already publishied, please use the Contact Form (top left) to discuss the best format in which to submit your tree (GEDCOMs preferred!)
 I shall continue to reconstruct family trees from census and parish record data, and will add these as they are completed - however, if I have already included YOUR tree, I would welcome all your corrections and additions.

 To view the individual pages for the family trees, first click on one of the tabs in the top menu for the Region you are interested in, where you will find links to the home pages for each of the trees currently on the website, which hold more information, often with photos or maps, along with a link to a pdf family tree chart for the line.
 These Regional tabs will also have links to Resources for each Region (census entries and spreadsheets showing Appleby Births, Marriages and Deaths)